jmartinho25/AskUni/README.md

 ### Using the production Image

-To use the production imagem you should use the following command:
+To use the production imagem you should use the following command (only works in FEUP's network):

 ```bash
 docker run -d --name lbaw24153 -p 8001:80 gitlab.up.pt:5050/lbaw/lbaw2425/lbaw24153